Category: Pain Management

 • Combine meds with mindfulness and movement

-• Reassess pain every few days — don’t let it linger
+• Reassess pain every few days—don’t let it linger

 📢 Call to Action

-Primus | July 2nd, 2025
+Primus Healthcare | September 8th, 2025

 🔥 Why Wound Pain Shouldn’t Be Ignored